Eckhard Pfeiffer

-Eckhard Pfeiffer (born August 20, 1941, in Lauban, Germany [now Lublań, Poland]) is a businessman of German ancestry, who served as president and CEO of Compaq from 1991 to 1999.
+Eckhard Pfeiffer (born August 20, 1941, in Lauban, Germany [now Lubań, Poland]) is a businessman of German ancestry, who served as president and CEO of Compaq from 1991 to 1999.
 He was named as one of Time's "Cyber Elite Top 50" for 1998.

 Personal life

 Pfeiffer's father was a prisoner of war during World War II, while Pfeiffer and his mother fled the advancing Soviet troops.

-He graduated from Kaufmaennissche Berufsschule in 1963, and later received his MBA from Southern Methodist University, Dallas, Texas.
+He graduated from Kaufmännische Berufsschule in 1963, and later received his MBA from Southern Methodist University, Dallas, Texas.

 He is a fan of fast cars and has owned a Porsche 911 Turbo and a 1962 roadster version of the Mercedes-Benz 300 SL.

 Compaq

 Pfeiffer joined Texas Instruments as a financial controller in Munich after graduation, and later became head of the company's European marketing division.

 Pfeiffer joined Compaq from Texas Instruments, and established operations from scratch in both Europe and Asia.
 Pfeiffer was given US$20,000 to start up Compaq Europe.
 He opened up Compaq's first overseas office in Munich in 1984.
 By 1990, Compaq Europe was a $2 billion business, and foreign sales contributed 54 percent of Compaq's revenues.

 When Michael S. Swavely retired as president of Compaq's North American division on July 12, 1991, Pfeiffer was named to succeed him.
 Pfeiffer also received the title of Chief Operating Officer.